openkruise/kruise/docs/astatefulset/README.md

 ### `MaxUnavailable` Rolling Update Strategy
   This controller adds a `maxUnavailable` capability in the `RollingUpdateStatefulSetStrategy` to allow parallel Pod updates with the guarantee that the number of unavailable pods during the update cannot exceed this value.
+  It is only allowed to use when the podManagementPolicy is `Parallel`.

   This feature achieves similar update efficiency like Deployment for cases where the order of update is not critical to the workload.
-Without this feature, the native `StatefulSet` controller can only update Pods one by one even if the PodManagementPolicyType is `Parallel`.
+Without this feature, the native `StatefulSet` controller can only update Pods one by one even if the podManagementPolicy is `Parallel`.
 The API change is described below:

 ```go
 type RollingUpdateStatefulSetStrategy struct {